Banno/polymer-webpack-loader/README.md

 #### ignoreLinks: Array

 An array of paths to be ignored when dynamically imported.
 When the component loader comes across a `<link>` in your components it dynamically imports the value of href attribute.

+#### ignoreLinksFromPartialMatches: Array

+An array of paths to be ignored when dynamically imported based on match of string anywhere within the path.
+When the component loader comes across a `<link>` in your components it dynamically imports the value of href attribute.

 #### ignorePathReWrite: Array